Rustons

 3d printed Ruston body with the driver and seat removed.
 I accidentally broke the brake lever too.

-This is designed to go on a KB Scale chassis but I decided to use one of Tim Crockford’s 3d printed chassis instead.
+This was designed to go on a KB Scale chassis but I decided to use one of Tim Crockford’s 3d printed chassis instead.

-I have filled the spaces under the gearbox housing with lead and added a couple of strips at each end which I hope won’t be too noticeable when painted.
-The whole loco seems to be well balanced when the driver is fitted although, as with most of my small 3d printed locos, it still feels a bit light.
+I filled the spaces under the gearbox housing with lead and added a couple of strips at each end which I hoped wouldn’t be too noticeable when painted.
+The whole loco was well balanced when the driver was fitted although, as with most of my small 3d printed locos, it is still a bit light.

 This slideshow requires JavaScript.